kraina-ai/srai/README.md

 <p align="center">💬 Feel free to open an issue if you find anything confusing or not working 💬</p>

-Project **Spatial Representations for Artificial Intelligence** (`srai`) aims to provide simple and efficient solutions to geospatial problems that are accessible to everybody and reusable in various contexts where geospatial data can be used.
-It is a Python module integrating many geo-related algorithms in a single package with unified API.
-Please see getting started for installation and quick start instructions.
+Project **Spatial Representations for Artificial Intelligence** (`srai`) is a Python library for geospatial machine learning focusing on vector geometries.
+It provides tools for acquiring spatial data, dividing areas into micro-regions and embedding those regions into embeddings.

 <p align="center">
   <img src="https://drive.google.com/thumbnail?id=1iyajkX81PLrel-Xmz1lQpYQvePnLoO1U&sz=s1024"  style="max-width:600px;width:100%"/>